djxgonzalez/djxgonzalez.github.io/teaching.md

 **Environmental Equity Journal Club**, Stanford University

-I founded the Environmental Equity Journal Club in Fall 2019 to create a space for Stanford students and trainees to discuss recent studies focusing on environmental justice, defined broadly to include studies of access, representation, health, and policy.
-The group meets monthly
+I started the Environmental Equity Journal Club in Fall 2019 to create a space for the Stanford community to discuss recent studies focusing on environmental justice, defined broadly to include studies of access, representation, health, and policy.
+The group meets monthly.
+If you're interested in joining, send me an email.

 ### Teaching Assistantships